-A unified configuration is one in which your enclosure is connected to one host (for example, a server with a controller card).
+• A unified configuration is one in which your enclosure is connected to one host (for example, a server with a controller card).
 In unified mode, your enclosure can be one of up to three enclosures daisy-chained to a single port on the controller card in your host server.
-See Figure 2-1 for a cabling diagram of a unified mode configuration.
+See Figure 2-1 and Figure 2-4 for a cabling diagram of a unified mode configuration.

-- A split-mode configuration is one in which your storage enclosure is connected to either two host controllers, or two ports on a single host controller.
-In this configuration, the drives are split into two groups with eight drives controlled by one host controller and seven drives controlled by the other host controller.
-See Figure 2-1 for a cabling diagram of a split mode configuration. - NOTE: Daisy-chaining storage enclosures is not supported in split mode. - NOTE: Clustering is not supported in the MD1000 host-based RAID solution.
+A split-mode configuration is one in which your storage enclosure is connected to either two host controllers, or two ports on a single host controller.
+In this configuration, the physical disks are split into two groups with 12 physical disks controlled by one host controller and 12 physical disks controlled by the other host controller.
+See Figure 2-2 and Figure 2-3 for a cabling diagram of a split mode configuration.

+NOTE: Daisy-chaining storage enclosures is not supported in split mode.

+NOTE: Clustering is not supported in the MD1120 host-based RAID solution.

-Selection of the configuration mode is done via the enclosure mode switch on the front enclosure panel (see Figure 1-7).
+Selection of the configuration mode is done via the enclosure mode switch on the front enclosure panel (see Figure 1-2).

-NOTE: The enclosure mode switch must be set to the mode you want to use before the enclosure is powered on.
+Ű NOTE: The enclosure mode switch must be set to the mode you want to use before the enclosure is powered on.
 Changing the configuration selection after the enclosure is powered on has no effect on enclosure operation until it is rebooted.